Online Maximum Matching with Recourse: Introduction

 \subsection{Preliminaries}

 A \emph{matching} in a graph $G=(V,E)$ is a set of edges $M\subseteq E$ with disjoint endpoints.
 A vertex $v\in V$ is said to be \emph{matched} by $M$ if there is an edge $e\in M$ incident to $v$, and is \emph{unmatched} otherwise.
 A key concept in maximum matching algorithms is the notion of an \emph{augmenting alternating path}, or simply \emph{augmenting path}.
 A path $P$ in $G$ is a sequence of vertices $v_1,v_2,\dots,v_\ell$ for some length $\ell \geq 2$, such that $(v_i,v_{i+1})\in E$ for all $i=1,\ldots,\ell-1$.
 It is said to be \emph{alternating with respect to $M$} if every other edge of $P$ belongs to $M$.
-Moreover it is said to be \emph{augmenting} if the first and the last vertex is unmatched by $M$.
+Moreover, an alternating path is \emph{augmenting} if the first and the last vertex in the path is unmatched by $M$.
 Applying $P$ to $M$ consists in removing from $M$ the edges in $M\cap P$ and adding the edges in $P\setminus M$.
 The resulting matching has cardinality $M+1$, and every previously matched vertex remains matched.

 We define some concepts that will be useful in the analysis of algorithms throughout the paper.
 We will associate each edge with a {\em type} which is an integer in $[0,k]$.
 An edge is of type $i$ if it has undergone $i$ decision flips by the algorithm.
 Hence, for an edge of type $k$, where $k$ is the recourse budget, its decision has been finalized, and cannot change further; we call such an edge {\em blocked}.
 The type of a path $P$ is defined by the sequence of the types of its edges, and to make this concept unambiguous, we choose between the two orientations of the path the one that results in the lexicographically minimal such sequence.
 Note that when the algorithm applies some augmenting path $P$ to its current matching $M$, then the type of every edge in $P$ is increased by $1$.
 Moreover, the two extreme edges of an augmenting path are of type 0, because the endpoints of $P$ are unmatched.
 We will call a path {\em blocked} if it contains a blocked edge.